What is it?

 • Write or select one essential question—or more—to guide students’ thinking.
 Next, choose a topic that aligns to your instructional goals.

 • Several filtered lists meeting your criteria will appear.
-First, you'll find results from our Perspectives Text Library.
+First, you'll find results from our Student Texts Library.
 Browse, preview and select one or more to add to your plan.

 • Do the same for Student Tasks (performance assessments) and Teaching Strategies (step-by-step classroom activities).

 • Choose a subject that will help other educators find your plan should you make it public.

 • Use Notes to add information explaining your goal or to record differentiation suggestions, process reminders, notes about students' response, or other information.

 • Save your plan.
 You'll need to choose between saving as Public or Private, but you can easily change your choice at any time.
 At this stage, you'll also be invited to share your plan via email or social media.

 • Save your plan as Private if you want to be the only one who can access it.